Syed-Niaz/Bellabeat-Capstone-Project/README.md

 - **Identifying number of users**

-Verifying number of users in datasets
+Verifying the number of users in datasets.

 ```
 daily_activity['id'].nunique()
 ```
 33

-People who used their devices daily.
+Number of users who used their devices daily.
 ```
 daily_sleep['id'].nunique()
 ```